-- ✓ Desktop review of a range of relevant information in the public space, which included a number of sustainability and meat industry standards, and the Australian Beef Sustainability Framework - ✓ Engaging with our SLT and managers, and reviewing our sustainability issues and prioritising these with our stakeholders in mind - ✓ Annual Materiality Assessment Survey (MAS) completed online from shortlisted GRI topics to gauge importance of topics - ✓ Reviews and update of materially assessments - ✓ Internal validation by SLT rate.
+- ✓ Desktop review of a range of relevant information in the public space, which included several sustainability and meat industry standards, and the Australian Beef Sustainability Framework - ✓ Engaging with our SLT and managers, reviewing our sustainability issues and prioritising these with our stakeholders in mind - ✓ Annual Materiality Assessment Survey (MAS) completed online from shortlisted GRI topics to gauge importance of topics - ✓ Reviews and update of materially assessments - ✓ Internal validation by SLT.

+The MAS was categorised into economic, social, and environmental topics for stakeholders to indicate the level of importance.
+Following on from our surveys in prior years we reached out to 296 stakeholders.
+The 2020 MAS was completed by 111 stakeholders, out of a possible 296 stakeholders, representing a 37.5% completion rate.
 Respondents represented the following stakeholder categories: SLT, customers, suppliers, partners, and employees.
 The responding employees came from the following departments: Operations, HR, Asset Management, QA and QC, Purchasing, Finance, Livestock, IT, Sales and Marketing, Strategy, Logistics, Legal, and Administration.

-The MAS was categorised into economic, social, and environmental topics for stakeholders to indicate level of importance.
-Following on from our surveys in prior years we reached out to 296 stakeholders.
-The 2020 MAS was completed by 111 stakeholders, out of a possible 296 stakeholders, representing a 37.5% completion

-When developing this document, we welcomed the opinion of our Senior Leadership Team and department leads.
+When developing this document, we welcomed the opinion of our Leadership Team and department leads.
 These stakeholders were selected according to three criteria: extensive knowledge of our business, extensive industry knowledge, and relationship with the organisation.
 In a consultation process, we discussed the aspects that they consider most important for Teys Australia's sustainability.
 This gave rise to a materiality matrix, which consolidated the different points of view, and from which the material aspects for our business were extracted.

-(GRI102-42; 102- 43; GRI 102-46; 102-47; GRI103)
+(GRI 102-42; GRI 102-43; GRI 102-46; GRI 102-47; GRI 103)

-Influence on stakeholder assessments and decisions versus Significance of economic, environmental, & social impacts
+Influence on stakeholder assessments and decisions versus significance of economic, environmental, & social impacts